Interior Design Hotel Switzerland

 The wall-to-wall carpets almost look like a large watercolour painting.

-With only 47 rooms and suites, The Hide is still considered a boutique hotel.
+With only 47 rooms and suites, The Hide is considered a boutique hotel.
 Yet you have a choice of two restaurants on property.
 The Hide Deli is a casual restaurant serving Swiss and Middle Eastern cuisine.
 The industrial styled interiors feature an open kitchen, a bar covered in aqua coloured metro tiles and a terrace directly accessible by ski.

 The Hide Restaurant is an elegant grill restaurant, specializing in meats, but also serving vegetarian and vegan options.